 We love hearing that you were moved by the stories of our students in our programs!
 It has long been Room to Read’s philosophy not to establish a direct one-to-one relationship between our donors and individual students.
 There are a few reasons this has been our policy, including that we want the children in our programs to see that their local community can facilitate their expanded educational opportunities and the solutions to their problems can be found within their local resources.
 Learn more about how our programs empower local communities with the tools they need to be successful.

 We act as a non-governmental charitable organization.
 Because we work in public (government) schools, we partner with government ministries of education to implement our educational projects but are not involved in their politics.

 In 2000 Room to Read launched in Nepal, our first country of operation.
 As the organization grew, we began to identify other countries facing similar educational challenges that our programs were suited to address.
-Room to Read has benefitted more than 18 million children across 16 countries and 37,000 communities and aims to reach 40 million children by 2025.
+Room to Read has benefitted more than 23 million children across 20 countries and over 40,700 communities and aims to reach 40 million children by 2025.